zyd5csi8/Tableau-10-Desktop-QA/README.md

 - Tableau will store up to 5 files with .ttde extension.

-- Altough they're named extracts, its file format is not the same as .tde (extract) files.
+- Although they're named extracts, its file format is not the same as .tde (extract) files.

 Location:
     - For Windows: Users\AppData\Local\Tableau\Caching\TemporaryExtracts